TenZanGu/security-audit/README.md

 add and = in the code after < require(participantCount <= cap, "this event is closed");

 ## Conclusion
 The audited smart contract can not be deployed.
 This contract is not trustable.
-Many critical severity were found which shows that this contract may be to scam ether from participants.
+Many critical severity were found.
+Warning this contract may be to scam ether from participants.